khomyakov362/alcaeus-project/commands_doc.md

 ### setupdb

 Sets up a fresh database for the project;
-is the equivalent of running the following commnds:
+is the equivalent of running the following commands:

 ```bash
     py manage.py ccdb